The House of the Lost on the Cape

 The House of the Lost on the Cape (Note: English title is taken from Fuji Creative Corporation.) (岬のマヨイガ, Misaki no Mayoiga) is a Japanese novel written by Sachiko Kashiwaba.
 It was initially serialized in the Iwate Nippo daily newspaper from May 10, 2014, to July 4, 2015.
 Kodansha later published the novel in print with cover art by Yukiko Saito on September 11, 2015.
 An anime film adaptation by David Production premiered in Japan on August 27, 2021.
-The anime is part of the "Zutto Ōen Project 2011 + 10...", commemorating the 10th anniversary of the 2011 Tōhoku earthquake and tsunami.
+The anime is part of the "Zutto Ōen Project 2011 + 10...", marking the 10th anniversary of the 2011 Tōhoku earthquake and tsunami.

+The English translation of the book was published by Restless Books in September 2023 and translated by award-winning translator Avery Fischer Udagawa.
+On the depiction of tragedy and hope within the story, Udagawa says, "I believe young people can all benefit from these portraits of hanging on when hope is in extremely short supply."

+Synopsis

+Yui and Hiyori meet the elderly and kind Kiwa in a shelter following the devastating Tōhoku tsunami on March 11, 2011.
+Together, the three form a new family and move into a large, old house located on a cape.
+Kiwa gets in touch with kindly kappa, zashiki warashi, komainu, and ojizōsama (among others) and together the characters confront and defeat demons that feed on people's grief after the disaster.